Advertising

 Corridoio Vasariano

-Closed in December 2016 for security reasons, the new Vasari Corridor itinerary, visible from May 2024, can only be travelled in one direction, i.e. from the Uffizi (entrance) towards the Pitti Palace (exit), and is currently planned to hold a maximum of 125 people inside at the same time.
+Closed in December 2016 for security reasons, the new Vasari Corridor itinerary, as announced by the new Uffizi Director Simone Verde, the first section of the new Vasari Corridor route will be visible from late autumn.
+Everything will be open by the end of 2024.
+The new Corridor will be travel in one direction, i.e. from the Uffizi (entrance) towards the Pitti Palace (exit), and is currently planned to hold a maximum of 125 people inside at the same time.
 At the end of the itinerary, visitors can choose whether to exit into the Boboli Gardens or continue inside the Pitti Palace, near the Palatine Gallery.

 Corridoio Vasariano